 Social Emotional Learning (SEL): Second Step

-The Committee for Children‘s research-based Second Step® program offers an easy-to-implement, engaging way to teach social-emotional skills and concepts.
+The Committee for Children’s research-based Second Step® program offers an easy-to-implement, engaging way to teach social-emotional skills and concepts.
 Second Step programs are designed to help children thrive and be more successful in school -ultimately setting them up to be thoughtful and productive adults.
-It is a violence prevention curriculum that is used throughout the year to teach responsible, peaceful behaviors and helps make social-emotional learning (SEL) part of children’s daily lives, in and outside the classroom.
+It helps make social-emotional learning (SEL) part of children’s daily lives, in and outside the classroom.
 At OLG, SEL classes, led by our School Counselor, create -from a very young age- a positive systemic change that builds safe learning environments and addresses the needs of children, educators, and communities.
-In addition, Talking About Touching, developed by The Committee for Children, is an abuse prevention curriculum designed to develop communication skills that can help protect children from sexual abuse.
-It focuses on teaching children basic skills designed to help them keep safe from dangerous or abusive situations.

 Although, at OLG, we do everything we can to make learning Spanish fun, we take Spanish for children very seriously.
 Exposing a child to a second language allows him or her to optimize their learning potential.
-Our Fifth Grade students will further their study of grammar, vocabulary and cultures of Spanish-speaking countries.
-Students improve listening, speaking, reading and writing skills.
-Students further develop reading comprehension skills through literature, oral presentations and written exercises.
+Our First Grade Spanish curriculum is designed to build upon the key concepts our students starting learning at OLG since PreSchool: greeting others, size, number and naming objects, naming fruits, colors, shapes, pets, farm and zoo animals and expressing likes and dislikes and so much more.